Plan equitable, inclusive

 infrastructure.
 Together.

 Projects under these five mobility programs start with community requests through an application process.
 Applications are reviewed and scored once a year with the highest scoring projects receiving funding for implementation.
+Planning for FY 2027 is still underway.
+More information about timeline and details about the application process to be shared by October 1, 2026 on this web page.

-Explore the five Mobility Programs and their application forms below.
+Explore the five Mobility Programs below.

 Orphans Road